theextremeprogrammer/ToDoList/README.md

 ### Navigation
 - [ ] Using the Router pattern to push a new view controller onto the stack.
 - [ ] Popping a view controller off of the stack.
-- [ ] Displaying a modal view controller.
+- [x] Displaying a modal view controller.
+- [x] Dismissing a modal view controller.

 ### UI
+- [x] How to make an Http call to retrieve data from a repository.
 - [x] How to test-drive reloading a UITableView or UICollectionView.
 - [x] How to use PureLayout to lay out the view hierarchy without using Storyboards.
 - [ ] How to access images using an enum for compile-time safety when working with images.
 - [ ] How to style UI components using pre-defined enum styles.

-## Kotlin Spring Server
+## Kotlin Spring Server Functionality

+### REST API Endpoints
-- [x] Using unit-tests to test-drive controller endpoints.
+- [ ] Using unit-tests to test-drive controller endpoints.
+  - [x] GET Endpoint - List of ToDoItems
+  - [x] POST Endpoint - Create a new ToDoItem
+  - [ ] PUT Endpoint - Update an existing ToDoItem
+  - [ ] DELETE Endpoint - Delete an existing ToDoItem

+### Testing
 - [x] How to break out your integration tests from your unit tests so they can be run separately.

+### Repository
-- [x] How to implement the Repository pattern for retrieving data.
+- [ ] How to implement the Repository pattern for an in-memory store.
+  - [x] Get list of ToDoItems
+  - [x] Create a new ToDoItem
+  - [ ] Update an existing ToDoItem
+  - [ ] Delete an existing ToDoItem

 ## License
 ToDoList is licensed under the MIT License.
 Please see the [`LICENSE`](https://github.com/derekleerock/ToDoList/blob/master/LICENSE) file.